-both channels of distribution at the same or similar levels of intensity.40 Therefore, we preliminarily find that there is one LOT in the U.S. market.
+Similarly, Nan Ya reported two channels of distribution in the U.S. market for sales made to importers and end users.
+However, Nan Ya reported that it performed its selling functions in both channels of distribution at the same or similar levels of intensity.
+Therefore, we preliminarily find that there is one LOT in the U.S. market.34

-Nan Ya also provided Commerce with information on its selling activities in the home and U.S. markets.41 We find that Nan Ya provided mostly similar level of customer support services on its U.S. sales (all of which were EP) as it did on its home market sales, and that the minor differences in levels of intensity that do exist do not establish a distinct and separate LOTs.
+Nan Ya also provided Commerce with information on its selling activities in the home and U.S. markets.35 We find that Nan Ya provided mostly similar level of customer support services on their U.S. sales (all of which were EP) as it did on its home market sales, and that the minor differences in levels of intensity that do exist do not establish a distinct and separate LOTs.
 Thus, we determine that for Nan Ya, the EP and the starting price of home market sales represent the same stage in the marketing process, and are, thus, at the same LOT.
-For this reason, we preliminarily find that a LOT adjustment for Nan Ya is not warranted.
+For this reason, we preliminarily find that an LOT adjustment for Nan Ya is not warranted.